ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 Log spam from IsBuildingInDomeRange().
 Possible fix for main menu music playing in-game on new games (mod option to disable, since there's no fade out).
 Problem updating supply grid.
+Colonists on an expedition now show proper status when selected from command centre (instead of just unknown).

 Storybits:
 Gene Forging storybit tech doesn't increase rare traits chance.